 There are two types of general contractors; those who carry out the task based on the vision of architects and designers, and those who are responsible for implementing and designing the project.
 So, it is clear that general contractors play a key role during the building process and they have different responsibilities depending on their involvement during the project design stage.

 Every construction project has specific objectives that need to be achieved.
 Often, these goals overlap.
 In such cases, construction managers need to implement the right strategies.
-They must be able to provide clarity to all stakeholders and prevent disputes that could hamper the smooth running of the project.
+They must be able to provide clarity to all stakeholders as well as prevent disputes that could hamper the smooth running of the project.

 With that in mind, we could summarize the main functions of construction management: